• Skip to primary navigation

 • In another bowl, place the butter, chocolate and syrup and melt in the microwave in 20 second bursts.
 Stir to make sure everything is melted then pour onto the crushed biscuit mix and combine.

-• Pour the tiffin into a 20 x 20cm tin lined with clingfilm and use the back of a spoon to smooth the top.
+• Spoon the tiffin into a 20 x 20cm tin lined with clingfilm and use the back of a spoon to smooth the top.

 • Sprinkle over the crushed crunchie bars for the topping.

-• Chill for 2 hours before cutting into squares.
+• Chill for at least 2 hours before cutting into squares.

 Video